 Our engineering work bridges the divide between humanitarian and development activities.
 Whether stemming from an emergency or the request of a government for technical assistance, an investment in infrastructure is an investment in a country’s recovery, resilience and long-term food security.

-Globally, there are approximately 200 WFP engineers, architects and technicians working in 45 countries on projects valued at over US$100 million in total.
+Globally, there are approximately 200 WFP engineers, architects and technicians working in more than 45 countries.
 These projects connect communities to markets, provide easier access to food and lower the risk of devastating food insecurity.

 What we build